Silver vs M2 Money Supply

 Key Insights

-Silver has returned +215.5% nominally since 2006, but -3.9% when adjusted for M2 money supply expansion.
-This means Silver's price has not kept pace with monetary expansion, resulting in negative real returns.
+Silver has returned +439.6% nominally since 2006, but only +61.5% when adjusted for M2 money supply expansion.
+This means approximately 86.0% of Silver's price appreciation is due to monetary expansion rather than real value growth.

 Performance Summary